The theory of concatenation over finite models: Conclusions and future work

+Many fundamental questions remain open, in particular for model checking and related problems, like evaluation and enumeration.

+\subparagraph*{Compilation into tractable fragments} One promising direction is the compiling of formulas into equivalent formulas of a fragment where these problems can be solved more efficiently.
+For example, \cref{thm:mc} shows that bounding the width of the formulas leads to tractable model checking. \cref{thm:patToFC} then provides us with a sufficient criterion for formulas that can be rewritten into formulas with a lower width, by decomposing the pattern of word equations.
+It is likely that this approach can be further refined by not just rewriting single patterns, but taking the larger formula into account.
+This approach can also be used with other structure parameter for formulas (like acyclicity and bounded tree width), by developing a corresponding variant of \cref{thm:patToFC}.
+One example of this is~\cite{fre:split}, which adapts the concept of acyclic conjunctive queries to $\FC$.

+A more fundamental question is whether all tractable fragments of $\FC$ can be explained through the criterion of bounded width (or are subset of a larger tractable fragment that is explained through it).
+A good starting point for this line of investigation is the question whether all classes of pattern languages with a polynomial time membership problem can be explained through bounded width.

+\subparagraph*{Model checking as parsing} Another approach -- that is not investigated in the present paper -- is the connection to parsing algorithms.
+This is a natural question, as model-checking $\fragExPos{\FC}$-formulas can be understood as a parsing problem (where variables are mapped to factors of the input word).
+Promising starting points for this are parsing algorithms for RCGs (recall \cref{sec:iterationRecursion}) and related grammars, and the extraction grammars from~\cite{pet:gra}.

+\subparagraph*{Data structures} Model checking algorithms will likely benefit from specialized data structures.
+For example, a naive representation of all factors of a word of length $n$ would contain about $O(n^2)$ elements, and if these are just represented directly as words, this would take $O(n^3)$ memory.
+But using data structures like suffix trees and suffix arrays, one can create in time $O(n)$ a data structure that allows us to enumerate all factors with constant delay (see~\cite{fre:split}, which also examines small word equations).

+While these optimizations do not matter if one considers polynomial time efficient enough, it would be very useful to know which fragments can be model-checked in time $O(n^k)$ for small~$k$, or even in sub-quadratic time.

-Many fundamental questions remain open, in particular regarding inexpressibility techniques and efficient model checking (and, later, enumeration of results).
-For inexpressibility, very little is known: Lemma~\ref{lem:anbn} heavily relies on the limited structure of the language.
-This is the same situation as discussed in Section~6.1 of~\cite{fre:splog}, which describes an inexpressibility technique for $\fragExPos{\FCreg}$.
-While these two approaches provide us with some means of proving inexpressibility for $\FC$ or its fragments, this only touches some special cases, and much remains to be done.
-It seems likely that a more general method should combine approaches from finite-model theory with techniques as those in~\cite{kar:exp}.
+\subparagraph*{Inexpressibility and satisfiability} Our results on inexpressibility also leave many questions open.
+Lemma~\ref{lem:anbn} heavily relies on the limited structure of the language.
+This is the same situation as in Section~6.1 of~\cite{fre:splog}, which describes an inexpressibility technique for $\fragExPos{\FCreg}$.
+Although these two approaches provide us with some means of proving inexpressibility, they only cover special cases, and much remains to be done.
+It seems likely that a more general method will need to combine approaches from finite model theory (like the Feferman-Vaught theorem that we used for \cref{lem:anbn}) with techniques from combinatorics on words (like those in~\cite{kar:exp} that \cite{fre:splog} uses).
+A related problem that is still open is whether $\fragExPos{\FC}$ has the same expressive power as $\fragExPos{\logC}$.